scuzw/Micro-Armature-Solder-Surface-Defect-Detection/README.md

 Our paper is edtitled “Micro Armature Solder Surface Detection: An Adaptive Central Region Sample Selection Anchor Free Framework”.
 Now that the dataset is available, you can browse it by downloading the "/dataset/MASS-DET.zip" file from the repository.

-The MASS-Det dataset is strictly forbidden to be used for commercial purposes and should only be used for academic research.
+The MASS-DET dataset is strictly forbidden to be used for commercial purposes and should only be used for academic research.